usuaero/MachUpX/How_To_Create_Input_Files.md

                 be distributed linearly.
 Defaults to 1.

             "control_surface" : (dict, optional)
-                Defines a control surface on the wing segment.
+                Defines a control surface on the trailing edge of the wing segment.

                 "root_span" : (float, optional)
                     The span location, as a fraction of total span, where the control surface begins.